ltowarek/Mila/README.md

     Open Mila.sln in Visual Studio 14 and build all projects ctest (optional)

-Note: If you are seeing linker errors during compilation then please change the runtime library in GTest projects to match this in Mila projects.

 ## Issues and feature requests
 Feel free to report all bugs and feature requests in [YouTrack](http://mila.myjetbrains.com/youtrack/issues)